quixio/quix-docs/docs/tutorials/clickstream/get-project.md

 5. Click the `Sync` button to synchronize the environment, and then click `Go to pipeline`.
 You will see the pipeline building.

 At this point you can wait a few minutes for the pipeline services to completely build and start running.
+You'll see that some services are restarting, and if you check the logs you'll see that certain credentials are required for those services.
+In particular, access to Redis is required, and the webshop frontend requires a [PAT](../../develop/authentication/personal-access-token.md) too.
+Stop the services that aren't starting correctly and then configure the credentials as described in the next section.

 ## Configure credentials

-You'll need to configure the following credentials for each service that needs them:
+You'll need to configure the following credentials for each Quix service that needs them:

 | Environment Variable (secret) | Service(s) | Description|
 |---|---|---|